shibaswaparmy/launch/README.md

 The Shibarium Foundation is releasing the genesis information for the Shibarium mainnet along with associated Release software.

 Please be aware that there is no guarantee a network will start from this recommendation - nodes and validators may never come online, the community may disregard the recommendation and choose different genesis files, and/or they may modify the software in arbitrary ways.
-Such outcomes and many more are outside the Matic Foundation's control and completely in the hands of the community.
+Such outcomes and many more are outside the Shibarium's Foundation's control and completely in the hands of the community.

 The recommended genesis file is `genesis.json`.
 It has the following SHA256 hash: